Denon AVR-S760H Review (7.2 CH 8K AV Receiver)

 It really seems like everything just works.

-I mean if I were to nitpick, additional language support would be nice since it only supports English, Spanish, & French.
+I mean if I were to really nitpick, additional language support would be nice since it only supports English, Spanish, & French.

 Or maybe the fact the included remote isn’t a universal remote and is pretty basic.